 I must reinforce how wonderful the original was.
 The pacing might have been slow and at times just boring, but it built a visceral connection between the two young protagonists that was transfixing.
 As a result, it is only logical that you will constantly be comparing the two versions scene by scene, and I have to strongly recommend you against it.
 It is not fair to the new version which stands up quite well as its own individual work of cinema.

 The opening scene of ‘Let Me In’ is absolutely enthralling.
 You feel like you are in for something special.
 Then, for viewers of the original, it begins to look hurried and uneven.
-With the introduction of the the second half, Hollywood begins to take over and it is clear how much more frightening this version becomes with its display of special effects.
-These elements appear to consist of a combination of CGI and speeded-up live action, but are at best mediocre, yet effective nevertheless.
-There are horror elements that will entertain such as the vicious brutal attacks; severed limbs and heads and blood gushing from opened arteries.
+With the introduction of the the second half, it is clear how much more frightening this version becomes with its display of special effects.
+These elements appear to consist of a combination of CGI and speeded-up live action, making it more effective.
+There are horror elements that will entertain the senses such as the vicious brutal attacks; severed limbs and heads and blood gushing from opened arteries.

 The acting is just as good as the original.
 Chloe and Kodi understood the isolation and unhappiness their characters felt.
 Overall, if you’re searching for a good horror film with some substance, Let Me In is an enjoyable watch.